Registration will open on September 30, 2020 at 8:30AM

 Building on the Maker Day model and Alberta Education's Career and Technology Foundations (CTF) Program of Studies, students will use the design thinking process to find a solution to the challenge in the classroom and will then build a prototype with tangible real life tools and materials at Skills Exploration Days.

-Prior to building their prototype, students will rotate through the Learn-A-Skill stations while exploring their interests and passions as they learn about various career possibilities.
-With assistance from industry experts, students will learn how to use tools, technology, and materials safely.
-Students will then be able to apply these newly acquired skills and knowledge to the construction of their prototype.
+As students build their prototype, they will use skills acquired at various Learn-A-Skill stations.
+With assistance from their teachers, students will learn how to use tools, technology, and materials safely.
 Unlike other SCA programs, at Skills Exploration Days, there are no winners or medals, just the freedom to explore, make mistakes and try again!

 How to Get the Most Out of Skills Exploration Days: